-Recreational harvest guidelines for white sturgeon decreased steadily from 54,000 fish in 1997 to 8,100 fish in 2013 in response to declining abundance.
+Recreational harvest guidelines for white sturgeon decreased steadily from 54,000 fish in 1997 to approximately 7,300 fish in 2013 in response to declining white sturgeon abundance (Table 4).
 During this time, sturgeon angler trips declined from over 200,000 trips per year to just over 33,000 trips in 2013.
 Based on guidance from the OFWC and WFWC in December 2013, LCR recreational sturgeon fisheries closed to retention effective January 1, 2014.
 Sturgeon retention remained prohibited for the duration of 2014, 2015, and 2016 downstream of Bonneville Dam and in the LWR below Willamette Falls.
 Catch-and-release angling remained open during the retention closure; however, sturgeon angler trips in each of those years decreased by about 90% from 2013 levels.

 During the retention closure, the abundance of legal and over-legal white sturgeon increased, and the Commissions approved the resumption of limited retention fisheries for white sturgeon in the LCR and LWR beginning in 2017.
-The Commissions approved an overall recreational catch guideline of 4,990 white sturgeon based on a 3.8% harvest rate on the number of 44-50 inch fish in the legal size population and allocated the catch to the Columbia River estuary (60%),

-Columbia River between Wauna and Bonneville (25%), and lower Willamette River (15%).
+The Commissions approved an overall recreational catch guideline of 4,990 white sturgeon based on a 3.8% harvest rate on the number of 44-50 inch fish in the legal size population and allocated the allowed catch to the Columbia River estuary (60%), Columbia River between Wauna and Bonneville (25%), and lower Willamette River (15%).
 Despite the conservative catch guidelines and restrictive daily and annual bag limits, the 2017 retention fisheries were very popular and produced a total catch of 3,665 legal size white sturgeon from 23,700 angler trips.
 Anglers in the estuary made 13,700 trips and kept 3,235 legal size sturgeon during five retention days in June 2017, and anglers in the Columbia upstream of Wauna made 10,000 trips and kept 430 legal size sturgeon during three days in October.
 ODFW did not recommend a retention fishery in the lower Willamette River in 2017 based on the potential of exceeding the 700 fish guideline in a one-day fishery.

-The Commissions approved similar sturgeon fisheries for the Columbia River in 2018.
-Based on input from the CRRAG, the estuary fishery started in mid-May, when catch rates were expected to be lower, in order to maximize retention days, and the fishery above Wauna started in mid-September, when catch rates would be higher, to increase the likelihood of achieving the quota for that area.
-Anglers in the estuary made 18,300 trips during an 11-day season from mid-May through early June and kept 2,412 legal size sturgeon, and anglers in the Columbia upstream of Wauna made 11,000 trips an two days during September and kept 1,049 legal size fish.
-No fishery occurred in the LWR in 2018.
-Table 8 summarizes annual recreational regulations, and Tables 3, 4, 6, 9 and 10 display harvest guidelines and catch data.
+The Commissions approved similar sturgeon fisheries for the Columbia River in 2018 and 2019.
+Based on input from the CRRAG, the states opened the estuary fisheries in mid-May in order to maximize retention days and shifted the start of the above Wauna fishery to mid-September when catch rates would be higher to increase the likelihood of achieving the quota for that area.
+Both the 2018 and 2019 estuary retention seasons consisted of 11 retention days during mid-May through early June.
+In 2018, anglers in the estuary made 18,300 trips and kept 2,412 legal size sturgeon; and in 2019, anglers in the estuary made 22,012 trips and kept 2,838 white sturgeon.
+In 2018, anglers in the Columbia upstream of Wauna made 11,000 trips on two days during September and kept 1,049 legal size fish; and in 2019, anglers upstream of Wauna made 12,063 trips during a five-day season during late September to early October and kept 685 white sturgeon.
+No fishery occurred in the LWR in 2018 or 2019.
+Table 9 summarizes annual recreational regulations, and Tables 4, 5, and 7 display harvest guidelines and catch data.

-2019 Recreational Sturgeon Fishery
+2020 Recreational Sturgeon Fishery